avoorhis/vamps-node.js/README.md

   * If you've installed the schema with data (db_schema_w_test_data.sql), you can log in with the guest account (username:'guest'; password:'guest'), otherwise you should register a new account.

-Optional: Install 'nodemon' to keep from restarting server (after coding changes)
+Optional: Install 'nodemon' to keep from restarting server after changes to the code.
   * sudo npm install nodemon -g
   * Then run as: 'nodemon bin/www'
   * restart with rs